 - Certain medications, including chemotherapy drugs, anti-seizure medications, or anti-inflammatory drugs

 - Addison's disease

-You might not feel thirsty if you are experiencing hyponatremia since your fluid levels may be normal.
+You might not feel thirsty if you are experiencing hyponatremia, because your fluid levels may be normal.
 Instead, the first symptoms of hyponatremia may be sluggishness and confusion.
 Without treatment, you may develop muscle twitches or seizures.
 Eventually, you could lapse into a coma or die.

 Treatment for Dehydration